karlchris/data-engineering/docs/data-modeling/README.md

 To begin the design process, the first step is to determine which business process to model.
 A business process refers to a low-level activity carried out by the organization, such as taking orders, receiving payments, or processing customer requests.

+!!! tip

-> In this case, the business process is sales transactions.
+    In this case, the business process is sales transactions.

 ### Determine key entities